greergan/slimTS/README.md

 The build may work with out of the box [OpenSSL](https://www.openssl.org/) but has not been attempted so far.
 Either way, the plugin does compile but is not in a usable state.

-slimTS uses standard installation paths when searching for the required header and library files.
+SlimTS uses standard installation paths when searching for the required header and library files.

-## Building slimTS
+## Building SlimTS
-slimTS uses the [GNU Autoconf](https://www.gnu.org/software/autoconf/) build configuration tools along with [GNU Make](https://www.gnu.org/software/make/).
+SlimTS uses the [GNU Autoconf](https://www.gnu.org/software/autoconf/) build configuration tools along with [GNU Make](https://www.gnu.org/software/make/).
 So far, it has only been built using [GCC](https://gcc.gnu.org/)
-1. Clone or download the slimTS source from [GitHub](https://github.com/greergan/slimTS)
+1. Clone or download the SlimTS source from [GitHub](https://github.com/greergan/SlimTS)
 ```
-git clone git@github.com:greergan/slimTS.git
+git clone git@github.com:greergan/SlimTS.git
 ```
-2. Run autoreconf from inside the slimTS root directory
+2. Run autoreconf from inside the SlimTS root directory
 ```
 autoreconf -vfi
 ```